 On the Directorate of Immigration's (UDI) website (external link), you can can find information about other conditions for becoming a Norwegian citizen.
 Below you can find information about how we assess some of the conditions.

-We reverse relatively few of the UDI’s decisions; just under 15 per cent.
-The most common reason for us not reversing the UDI's decision is that the applicant’s identity is unclear.
-This means that we are not sure who the applicant is.
-The reason for this is often that the applicant has provided different information about his or her identity in another country and has not submitted reliable documentation.
+We reverse relatively few of UDI’s decisions; just under 5 per cent.
+The most common reason for us not reversing UDI's decision is that the complainant's identity is unclear.
+This means that we are not sure who the persone is.
+The reason for this is often that the complainant has provided different information about his or her identity in another country and has not submitted reliable documentation.
 Another common reason for us not reversing UDI's decision is that the complainant has not met the requirement for completed tuition in the Norwegian language and social studies.

 What do we consider?

-In order for a person to be granted Norwegian citizenship, his or her identity must be clarified, meaning that we have to know who the applicant is.
+In order for a person to be granted Norwegian citizenship, his or her identity must be clarified, meaning that we have to know who the complainant is.
 In many cases, this is the most important issue to assess.
-That is why we usually require the applicant to submit a passport.
-The main rule is that the applicant has to submit a passport, or other identity documents, that we can trust to be correct.
+That is why we usually require the complainant to submit a passport.
+The main rule is that the complainant has to submit a passport, or other identity documents, that we can trust to be correct.
 For some people this will not be possible because the documents are not reliable enough, for example for citizens of Iraq, Afghanistan, Eritrea and Somalia.

-In such cases, two things in particular are important when we assess the identity as clarified or not: the documents the applicant has submitted, and the applicant’s information about who he or she is.
-If there is more than a 50 per cent probability that an applicant has provided correct information about his or her identity, we will consider the identity to be clarified.
+In such cases, two things in particular are important when we assess the identity as clarified or not: the documents the complainant has submitted, and the complainant’s information about who he or she is.
+If there is more than a 50 per cent probability that an complainant has provided correct information about his or her identity, we will consider the identity to be clarified.

 Special rules concerning identity apply to e.g. persons born in Norway or persons who came to Norway as children and have one parent whose identity is clarified.
 We do not consider many such cases.

-Another reason could be that the applicant has submitted false or forged documents.
-It may also be the case that an age examination has concluded that the applicant is older than he or she said.
-In other cases, we doubt whether the applicant has stated the correct nationality, for example because the applicant doesn’t know much about the country he or she claims to be from.
+Another reason could be that the complainant has submitted false or forged documents.
+It may also be the case that an age examination has concluded that the complainant is older than he or she said.
+In other cases, we doubt whether the complainant has stated the correct nationality, for example because the complainant doesn’t know much about the country he or she claims to be from.

-We cannot give a clear answer to what it takes to substantiate who the applicant is if he or she has given rise to doubt.
-It varies from case to case depending on how serious the doubt is and what documents the applicant has submitted.
-If the applicant has created doubt about his or her identity and does not have reliable documents, it could be very difficult to substantiate their identity.
+We cannot give a clear answer to what it takes to substantiate who the complainant is if he or she has given rise to doubt.
+It varies from case to case depending on how serious the doubt is and what documents the complainant has submitted.
+If the complainant has created doubt about his or her identity and does not have reliable documents, it could be very difficult to substantiate their identity.

 There are several conditions that a person must meet in order to become a Norwegian citizen.
-One of them is that, as a rule, the applicant should have lived in Norway with a permit for at least seven years.
+One of them is that, as a rule, the complainant should have lived in Norway with a permit for at least seven years.
 This is what we call the period of stay condition.
 There are several exceptions from this general rule.
 From 01.01.2022, there are new rules for residence time.
 You can read about the changes in the requirements on the UDI's website (external link).

-If an applicant has been convicted of a criminal offence or been fined by the police, the applicant may have to wait for a while before he or she can be granted Norwegian citizenship.
+If a complainant has been convicted of a criminal offence or been fined by the police, the complainant may have to wait for a while before he or she can be granted Norwegian citizenship.
 This waiting time is called a waiting period.
-The duration of the waiting period will depend on the penal sanction imposed on the applicant.
-We do not assess whether the sanction is appropriate, but calculate the waiting period on the basis of the sanction imposed on the applicant.
+The duration of the waiting period will depend on the penal sanction imposed.
+We do not assess whether the sanction is appropriate, but calculate the waiting period on the basis of the sanction imposed.